Impact

 Affected Systems

-WordPress sites that have the azurecurve Shortcodes in Comments plugin installed with a version up to and including 2.0.2 are affected.
+WordPress installations that have the azurecurve Shortcodes in Comments plugin installed with a version of 2.0.2 or earlier are affected.
 No other products or versions are listed as impacted.

 Risk and Exploitability

-The vulnerability scores a CVSS of 7.3, indicating high severity, and an EPSS of 1%, showing it is considered a realistic exploitation candidate.
+The vulnerability scores a CVSS of 7.3, indicating high severity, and an EPSS of < 1%, indicating a very low but nonzero exploitation probability.
 It is not listed in the CISA KEV catalog.
-The attack vector is unauthenticated comment submission, meaning any visitor can exploit the flaw without needing privileged access.
+Based on the description, it is inferred that the likely attack vector is unauthenticated comment submission containing a crafted shortcode string, which is executed server‑side without authentication.

 OpenCVE Enrichment